Law of Sines Calculator

 SSA (Side-Side-Angle) - The Ambiguous Case

-This is the most interesting case!
-When you know two sides and an angle opposite one of them, there may be:
+When you know two sides and an angle opposite to one of them, the situation becomes interesting.
+Depending on the measurements, you might get:

-- Two solutions: Two different triangles satisfy the given conditions (ambiguous case)
+- Two solutions: Two different valid triangles (the ambiguous case)

-- Choose angle unit: Select degrees or radians.
+- Choose angle units: Select degrees (more common) or radians (for advanced math).

 - Enter your values: